nextcloud/server/README.md

 * 📁 **Access your Data** You can store your files, contacts, calendars, and more on a server of your choosing.
 * 🔄 **Sync your Data** You keep your files, contacts, calendars, and more synchronized amongst your devices.
-* 🙌 **Share your Data** …by giving others access to the stuff you want them to see or to collaborate with.
+* 🙌 **Share your Data** …by giving others access to the data you want them to see or to collaborate with.
 * 🚀 **Expandable with hundreds of Apps** ...like [Calendar](https://github.com/nextcloud/calendar), [Contacts](https://github.com/nextcloud/contacts), [Mail](https://github.com/nextcloud/mail), [Video Chat](https://github.com/nextcloud/spreed) and all those you can discover in our [App Store](https://apps.nextcloud.com)
 * 🔒 **Security** with our encryption mechanisms, [HackerOne bounty program](https://hackerone.com/nextcloud) and two-factor authentication.